WE/PEOPLE/HUMAN Identity 人 - Myth and Tradition Formosa 1935 Relook - Part II (Anthropology Notes - 283- 287)

 This Ketagalan word mi - for 美.
 Very likely taken phonetics from Ami 美 ミ.
 Same as Ya-mi 美 ミ.
 And won't be at all surprised if related to Saisiyat's word for woman.

-Sana likely Spanish. or Hokkien 先生娘 .
+Sana likely Spanish. or Hokkien 先生娘 (most likely) .

 kalabau for cattle likely Spanish/Philippines meaning horse.